neondatabase/website/content/docs/introduction/roadmap.md

 * **Observability**

-    We know you want better insight into what's happening with your database.
+    We know you want better insight into what's happening with your Neon projects.
 New features to support better observability coming soon include:

     * **Autoscaling visualizations**